adelin-diac/suspicious-email-detect/README.md

 - `email`: The email address to check
 - Returns: `true` if the email is suspicious, `false` otherwise

+## How it works

+This package uses a list of known spam domains and checks if the domain of the email address is in the list.
+If you find a new spam domain that is not in the list, please create a pull request to add it.

 ## License

 MIT